tri2sing/DataPipeline/README.md

 ![System Architecture](https://github.com/tri2sing/DataPipeline/raw/master/img/SystemArchitecture.png)

 ### Scalability
-The architecture has been designed to be scalable to large number of producers.
+The architecture has been designed to be scalable to large volume of data.

 1. Producers: Multiple instances of the producer can be launched.
 2. Queue: Kafka has been chosen as a scale out solution.
 Producer and Transformer do not directly access Kafka.
 They use the Publisher and Subscriber brokers respectively.
 This provides a mechanism to swap out Kafka in the future.